lowRISC/opentitan-hyperdebug-shield/README.md

     ├── images                  # Images used on this repository └── README.md				# This file

+## How to contribute

+Have a look at [CONTRIBUTING](https://github.com/lowRISC/opentitan/CONTRIBUTING.md) and our [documentation on project organization and processes](./doc/project_governance/README.md) for guidelines on how to contribute code to this repository.

 ## Licensing

 Unless otherwise noted, everything in this repository is covered by the Apache License, Version 2.0 (see [LICENSE](https://github.com/lowRISC/opentitan-hyperdebug-shield/LICENSE) for full text).